University of Minnesota: East Bank

-The Health area is to the southeast of the Mall area and focuses on undergraduate buildings for biological science students, as well as the homes of the College of Pharmacy, the School of Nursing, the School of Dentistry, the Medical School, the School of Public Health, and M Health Fairview Hospitals and Clinics.
+The Health area is to the southeast of the Mall area and focuses on undergraduate buildings for biological science students, as well as the homes of the college of Pharmacy, the School of Nursing, the School of Dentistry, the Medical School, the School of Public Health, and M Health Fairview Hospitals and Clinics.
 This complex of buildings forms what is known as the University of Minnesota Medical Center.
 Part of the College of Biological Sciences is housed in this area.

-Across the street from the University of Minnesota Medical Center Fairview is an area known as the "Superblock", a four-city-block space comprising four residence halls (Pioneer, Frontier, Centennial and Territorial Halls).
-The Superblock is one of the most popular locations for on-campus housing because it has the largest concentration of students living on campus and has a multitude of social activities between the residence halls.
+Across the street from the University of Minnesota Medical Center Fairview is an area known as the "Superblock", a four-city-block space comprising four residence halls, Pioneer, Frontier, Centennial and Territorial Halls.
+The Superblock is one of the most popular locations for undergraduate on-campus housing because it has the largest concentration of students living on campus and has a multitude of social activities between the residence halls.

 The Athletic area is directly north of the Superblock and includes four recreation/athletic facilities: the University Recreation Center, Cooke Hall, the University Fieldhouse, and the University Aquatic Center.
 These facilities are all connected by tunnels and skyways, allowing students to use one locker room facility.
 North of this complex is the Huntington Bank Stadium, Williams Arena, Mariucci Arena, Ridder Arena, and the Baseline Tennis Center.

 The Gateway area, the easternmost section of campus, is primarily composed of office buildings instead of classrooms and lecture halls.
 The most prominent building is McNamara Alumni Center.
 The university is also heavily invested in a biomedical research initiative and has built five biomedical research buildings that form a biomedical complex directly north of Huntington Bank Stadium.